eschbri/481_Pectus/README.md

 Option 1 run from exe file

-1. This is a link to our mBox https://drive.google.com/drive/folders/0BwM6SpLL5_1uX2dTclZXUWVLUEk?usp=sharing.
+1. This is a link to our mBox https://drive.google.com/open?id=0ByFFHp27P4hAN3ZfU3pfek40dUU.
 Download all dist files and make sure the images are all in the same directory as the exe file.

-2. open dist file and click on qtArea.exe and the application should open up
+2. open dist file and click on exec.exe and the application should open up

+3. Open the .obj file included in the box folder

 Option 2 Run from Source